FFilipUnique/DragonNFT-team-fasttrack/fasttrack.md

 Once you read theough the documentation, we propose that you attempt to replicate the follwing steps to master your challenge:

 1. create a wallet selector that uses any of {polkadot.js wallet, Sublwallet, Talisman, Meatamask, Wallet Connect} wallet to connect to your app.
-2. create a collecrtion using the SDK
+2. create a collection using the SDK
 3. mint a token using the SDK
 4. write a Solidity contract in the EVM to use with the native NFT to change some NFT attribute, for example
 5. call that contract from the SDK